Suicidal Ideation

 In the first form, action involves a sudden decision and suicidal activity.
 This action occurs at the spur of the moment and shows little organization.
 The result is a poorly planned overdose or other possibly lethal action.

 In the second manner, action takes the form of a plan.
-In this plan the individual decides on a day and the action necessary to end his life.
+In this plan, the individual decides on a day and the action necessary to end his life.

 In no way does the description of the stages in the evolution of suicidal ideation defend the act of suicide.
-The act of suicide is an irrational reaction to what is perceived as an unrelenting overwhelming sense of pain.
-This is a complex set of thought processes which do not occur quickly, but rather evolve over some period of time.
-Recognizing the early stages in the development of suicidal ideation could benefit the individual, by directing effective intervention, early in the course of this evolution.
+The act of suicide is an irrational reaction to what is perceived as an unrelenting, overwhelming sense of pain.
+This is a complex set of thought processes that do not occur quickly but evolve over time.

 WMD 2007